Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 Calendar

-A tenant-to-tenant migration is a process that allows users to move data from one Office 365 tenant to another.
-This process proves to be useful when you’re changing your cloud providers or just changing your account.
-With a little planning, this can be done with no problems while ensuring the productivity of the entire team.
+Office 365 tenant to tenant migration is a process that allows users to move data from one Office 365 tenant to another.
+This process proves to be useful when organizations undergo mergers, acquisitions, and divestitures.
+With comprehensive planning, this complex migration can be done with no hassle while ensuring the productivity of the entire team.

 Before we begin, we need to discuss what you should be considering when you want to perform an Office 365 tenant-to-tenant migration.

-What You Should Regard in an Office 365 Tenant-to-Tenant Migration?
+What You Should Consider in an Office 365 Tenant to Tenant Migration?

 There can be many different reasons why a user might want to perform a migration process.
 Many different approaches can be taken by the users to perform the migration.

-1. Mergers: When two organisations combine to become one single entity, they would also have to merge all of their data.
+1. Mergers: When two organizations combine to become one single entity, they would also have to merge all of their data.

-2. Acquisitions: When an organisation absorbs another business completely, it needs to migrate its data to the organisation.
+2. Acquisitions: When an organization absorbs another business completely, it needs to migrate its data to the organization.

-3. Reorganising of businesses: When a business reorganises, such as moving its locations, or wants to shift from one tenant to the other.
+3. Reorganisation of businesses: When a business reorganises, such as moving its locations, or wants to shift from one tenant to the other.
 In this case, migration of data is a must.

-4. Divestment of a business: When a business is purchased by a larger organisation or restructured, It would need to migrate its data.
+4. Divestment of a business: When a business is purchased by a larger organisation or restructured, it needs to perform Office 365 to Office 365 migration.

 What are the Types of Office 365 Tenant to Tenant Migration?

-There are basically two types of tenant-to-tenant migration that suit a majority of cases:
+Two types of tenant-to-tenant migration suit the majority of cases:

-• Tenant to tenant migration done in phases –
+• Tenant-to-tenant migration is done in phases –

 • The process of migrating data is done gradually.